-Luis Toledo: a dad, husband, veteran, and public servant at heart.
+Luis Toledo: a public servant at heart.

 Luis is the son of a Hispanic immigrant, is a U.S. veteran, and is a public servant at heart.
-He was raised by a single-mother, never met his father, and is the first in his family to graduate from college where he earned degrees in business administration, cybersecurity, and public administration.
+He was raised by a hardworking single-mother, never met his father, and is the first in his family to graduate from college where he earned degrees in business administration, cybersecurity, and public administration.

 Luis and his wife Krista, a professional engineer, are the proud parents of three children that attend PUBLIC schools (Orlando in middle school, Julian in elementary school, and Athena in daycare).
-Luis is active in the community, volunteering at local food banks and schools - and has even been a T-ball coach for the City of Raleigh little league and a youth soccer coach in the Capital Area Soccer League (CASL)/North Carolina FC Youth.
+Luis is active in the community, volunteering at local food banks and public schools - and has even been a T-ball coach for the City of Raleigh little league and a youth soccer coach in the Capital Area Soccer League (CASL)/North Carolina FC Youth.

 The son of a Hispanic immigrant, Luis was born in Houston, Texas.
 He was raised in a poor neighborhood by a single-mother.
 Because his mother's lack of opportunities prevented her from attending school and learning to read and write, Luis understood the importance of education at an early age.
 Growing up, even though his mom worked various jobs, the family still struggled.
 There were periods during which food stamps, housing assistance, and Medicaid helped put some food on the table, cover some of the rent, and provided some basic healthcare.
 It was at this young age that Luis realized that for many people having two or three jobs is sometimes not enough to get by.